pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-fundamentals-part-one/index.md

 date: 2021-07-23T12:54:53-05:00
 draft: false
 meta_image: k8s-fundamentals.png
-meta_desc: "Kubernetes is everywhere now, but for most of its life, it’s largely been the domain of people who work on the Ops side of things.
-What about devs, though?
-You benefit from knowing what Kubernetes is and how to use it, too -- otherwise, we’re sort of still putting teams in silos."
+meta_desc: "Kubernetes is everywhere now, but it’s largely been the domain of people who work on the Ops side of things.
+What about devs, though?"
 authors:
     - kat-cosgrove
 tags: